INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 ### Prediction models versus causal models

-Machine learner models are not driven by causal mechanisms.
+Machine learning models are not driven by causal mechanisms.

 - For example people that go to the hospital die more than people who do not:
     - Naive data analysis might conclude that hospitals are bad for health